 Despite the risks, crypto can be particularly appealing to intrepid investors.
-Here are some tips for investors who are considering adding cryptocurrency to their portfolio.
+Here are some tips for investors who are considering adding cryptocurrency to their portfolios.

 1. There Are Different Types of Cryptocurrency

 Before investing in cryptocurrency, it’s important to know what types are out there.
-Those include Bitcoin, the original cryptocurrencies, as well as other “altcoins” like Ethereum, Litecoin, and Ripple.
+These include Bitcoin, the original cryptocurrencies, as well as other “altcoins” like Ethereum, Litecoin, and Ripple.

 While most of these cryptocurrencies were built on the same framework as Bitcoin, some have their own separate systems and protocols.
 Altcoins may claim to have improved on Bitcoin, with attributes such as low or no fees and shorter transaction times.